lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 Note: In older headers, the uncompressed size is stored in a 3 bytes integer.
 The compression algorithm is pretty old so it's likely that they assumed that 3 bytes is enough for storing compressed files.

 Note: The uncompressed size is stored in big endian even in games that natively use little endian.
-It's possible that the algorithm's standard specifies that it should be in big endian.
+It's possible that the algorithm's standard specifies that it should be like this.

 Note: I have not seen the 0x01 flag in any game files.
 It's likely never or rarely used.
 However, reverse engineering efforts did show that the algorithm supports this flag.